 Specify the process

-For certain tasks, processes are necessary to be the most efficient and be consistent.
-Keep the written or video the process delegated in a file folder in Dropbox or Google Drive and share it with the appointed person for the task.
+For certain tasks, processes must be the most efficient and consistent.
+Keep the written or video of the process delegated in a file folder in Dropbox or Google Drive and share it with the assigned person.
 For five-minute quick onscreen videos, I use Jing.
 It’s a simple recorder that captures all your movements and sounds on the screen.
-The application hovers in a corner of the desktop screen and once with two clicks you can start recording what’s on the screen, including audio with movements.
+The application hovers in a corner of the desktop screen, and once with two clicks, you can start recording what’s on the screen, including audio with movements.
 Upload the recording to Screencast and grab the link when it’s done uploading to share.
-It’s an easy way to keep the task consistent and clarify any questions.
-I use this to refer to for simple procedures I don’t often perform.
+It’s an easy way to keep the task consistent and clarify questions.
+I use this to refer to simple procedures I don’t often perform.

 Follow up with notifications through Todoist.
 Set the date and let the work begin.

 Overseeing any job that’s been delegated can be easy.
 Keep the ball rolling with a few easy apps to organize and delegate.
 As an executive assistant for my clients, I use these applications daily to keep my office organized and running smoothly.
 If you’d like help in organizing your ‘to-do’ list or would like to delegate your tasks, let’s talk.